apache/activemq-artemis/docs/user-manual/en/security.md

   `manage` permission.
 See details of the mapping semantics below.
 The default value is `false`.

+- `allowQueueAdminOnRead`.
+Whether or not to map the legacy `read` permission to the `createDurableQueue`, `createNonDurableQueue`, and `deleteDurableQueue` permissions so that JMS clients can create durable and non-durable subscriptions without needing the `admin` permission.
+This was allowed in ActiveMQ 5.x.
+The default value is `false`.

 The name of the queue or topic defined in LDAP will serve as the "match" for the security-setting, the permission value will be mapped from the ActiveMQ 5.x type to the Artemis type, and the role will be mapped as-is.